frodare/beer-markup/README.md

 ##Section Commands

-The beer markup is separated into different sections using the secion commands:
+The beer markup is separated into different sections using the section commands:
-    info
+- info (information about the recipe)
-    grain
+- grain (beer fermentables)
-    hops
+- hops (hops schedules)
-    yeast
+- yeast
-    stats
+- stats (measured attributes of the beer)

-Every section of the script have different formatating rules.
+Every section of the script have different formating rules.

 ###Grain Section